suit-wg/suit-mti/draft-ietf-suit-mti.md

 * One symmetric MTI profile
 * Two "current" constrained asymmetric MTI profiles
-* Two "current" AEAD asymmetric MTI profiles
+* Two "current" Authenticated Encryption with Associated Data (AEAD) asymmetric MTI profiles
 * One "future" constrained asymmetric MTI profile

 The terms "current" and "future" distinguish between traditional cryptographic algorithms and those believed to be secure against both classical and quantum computer-based attacks, respectively.

-At least one algorithm in each category must be FIPS-validated.
+At least one algorithm in each category must be Federal Information Processing Standards (FIPS)-validated.

 Due to the asymmetric nature of SUIT deployments—where manifest authors are typically resource-rich and recipients are resource-constrained—the cryptographic requirements differ for each role.